The billion dollar war over maps

 Related: Google's Waymo worth more than GM, Tesla and Uber?

-Mobileye, a self-driving car firm recently acquired by Intel for $15 billion, inked agreements in April with Volkswagen, BMW and Nissan (NSANF) for a mapping product.
+Mobileye, a self-driving car firm recently acquired by Intel for $15 billion, inked agreements with Volkswagen, BMW and Nissan (NSANF) for a mapping product in the first months of this year.
 The goal is to pool together mapping data from car manufacturers "to generate as much scale as possible," says Dan Galves, Mobileye's chief communications officer.

 "You can spend the money, hire the people -- assuming you can hire the right guys -- but that will take years.
 That happens too late for this race," says James Wu, a veteran of the mapping teams at Google and Apple (AAPL, Tech30).